myUnisa is a secure page for registered UNISA students, which will give you direct access to important information.

 How to change myUnisa and myLife password

-If in any case you have forgotten your mylife password, or have any ‘invalid login’ messages, it may be necessary to reset your myUnisa password to synchronise it with your myLife mailbox.
+If in any case you have forgotten your mylife password, or have any ‘invalid login’ messages, it may be necessary to reset your myUnisa password to synchronize it with your myLife mailbox.

 - Login to myUnisa and click on “My Admin“.